Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The on-shell- heavy quark mass relation: available analytical perturbative QCD results

-It is known that the heavy quark pole mass $M_q$ is defined in the on-shell scheme as the pole of the renormalized heavy quark propagator in the Minkowski region.
-Because of the calculations of the corresponding Euclidean master integrals for $Z^{\overline{\rm{MS}}}_m$ the scale evolution of the $\rm{\overline{MS}}$-scheme heavy quark running mass is first defined in the Euclidean domain
+Consider first the relation (\ref{t^M}) between the pole and running heavy quark masses normalized at the scale $\mu^2=\overline{m}^2_q$.
+It is known that the heavy quark pole mass $M_q$ is defined in the on-shell scheme as a pole of the renormalized heavy quark propagator in the Minkowski region.
+In turn, the scale evolution of the $\rm{\overline{MS}}$-scheme heavy quark running mass is first defined in the Euclidean domain since the calculations of the corresponding master integrals for $Z^{\overline{\rm{MS}}}_m$ are also performed in the Euclidean region: